Artisan Sourdough Aperitif Trio with Preserved Lemon Labneh, Thai Basil Pepper Dip, and Bistro Tuna Rillettes

 Tips & Tricks

-If your fresh herbs are making the dips watery: Always pat parsley and Thai basil completely dry with paper towels before chopping.
-Any residual moisture will shorten shelf life and cause fermentation within 2-3 days.
+If your fresh herbs are making the dips watery: Pat mint, parsley, and Thai basil completely dry before chopping.
+Any leftover moisture shortens shelf life and loosens the dips.

 If the Thai spread tastes too sharp after a day: Use garlic powder instead of raw garlic.
-Raw garlic becomes unpleasantly pungent and bitter when sealed in a container for more than 48 hours.
+Raw garlic becomes harsher and more pungent in storage.

 If the Thai dip is too soft to spread: Chill it for 2 hours before serving.
-The saturated fats in the coconut cream and cream cheese firm up when cold, creating a perfect mousse consistency.
+The coconut cream helps it firm up into a more mousse-like consistency.

 If the toasts got soft: Store them in an airtight container at room temperature.
-If they absorb moisture from the air, re-crisp them in a 150°C / 300°F oven for 5 minutes.
+If needed, re-crisp them in a 150°C / 300°F oven for 5 minutes.

 If you don't have preserved lemons: Mix 2 tablespoons of fresh lemon zest with 1 teaspoon of salt and let it sit for 30 minutes.
-It won't have the same fermented depth, but it gives you that salty-citrus punch.
+It won't be identical, but it gives a similar salty-citrus effect.

 Frequently Asked Questions

-Why use dried mint instead of fresh in the Labneh?
+Can I use fresh mint in the Labneh?

 Can I substitute the coconut cream?

 The coconut cream provides the signature Thai flavor and silky mouthfeel.
-If unavailable, use the thickest part of full-fat coconut milk (scoop from the top of the can).
-Avoid 'light' versions—the high water content will cause the dip to separate and become runny.
+If unavailable, use the thickest part of full-fat coconut milk from the top of the can.
+Avoid light versions because the extra water can make the dip runny.

 Do the sourdough toasts need to be refrigerated?

 No, if they're baked until completely dry like a crostini, they're shelf-stable at room temperature for up to two weeks.
-Store them in an airtight bag or container to prevent them from absorbing moisture from the air and getting soft.
+Store them in an airtight bag or container to keep them crisp.

 Can I make this without a food processor?

-Yes, for the Thai spread, finely chop the peppers by hand and mash everything together with a fork.
-It'll be more rustic and textured, but still delicious.
-The other two dips only need a whisk or fork anyway.
+Yes.
+For the Thai spread, finely chop the peppers by hand and mash everything together with a fork.
+The labneh and tuna dip can both be mixed by hand.

 What if I don't have sterilized jars?